- Oops!Something went wrong.Please try again later.

 About Cellectar Biosciences, Inc.

 Cellectar Biosciences is focused on the discovery, development, and commercialization of drugs for the treatment of cancer.
 The company plans to develop proprietary drugs independently and through research and development (R&D) collaborations.
-The core drug development strategy is to leverage its PDC platform to develop therapeutics that specifically target treatment to cancer cells.
-Through R&D collaborations, Cellectar seeks to generate near-term capital, supplement internal resources, gain access to novel molecules or payloads, accelerate product candidate development and broaden our proprietary and partnered product pipelines.
+The company’s core objective is to leverage its proprietary Phospholipid Drug Conjugate™ (PDC™) delivery platform to develop PDCs that specifically target cancer cells, delivering improved efficacy and better safety as a result of fewer off-target effects.
+Our PDC platform possesses the potential for the discovery and development of the next-generation of cancer-targeting treatments, and we plan to develop PDCs independently and through research and development collaborations.

 Cellectar’s product pipeline also includes one preclinical PDC chemotherapeutic program (CLR 1900) and several partnered PDC assets.